saraebbers/NC-Vineyards-API/README.md

 POST /api/v1/vineyards  // create a new vineyard
 --> required parameters: 'name'(string), 'address'(string), 'phone'(string in format '(XXX) XXX-XXXX'), 'region'(string), and 'region'(string of either 'Coast', 'Mountains', or 'Piedmont')

-PUT /api/v1/vineyards/:id  // edit a given vineyard with the required parameters of the vineyards POST endpoint
+PUT /api/v1/vineyards/:id  // edit a given vineyard with corrected information for any one(or multiple) parameter(s) required in the POST vineyards endpoint directly above excluding the id (primary key).

 DELETE /api/v1/vineyards/:id  // delete a specific vineyard and all wines associated with specified vineyard
 ```